dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 _For Game Masters' eyes only..._

 It's 1923; the players' characters are aboard the [_S.S.
 Cattaro_](https://en.wikipedia.org/wiki/SS_Frontier_(1922)), bound for Chicago, Illinois from Durban, South Africa.
-Four days into the six-day, trans-Atlantic journey, smuggled gorillas escape from the cargo hold, kill a passenger, and throw the ship's passengers and crew into a panic.
+Four days into the six-day, trans-Atlantic journey, smuggled gorillas escape from the cargo hold, kill a passenger, and throw the ship into a panic.